ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 Using long Python library names provides two primary advantages:

-- `Namespace Packages`_ can be used to designate official Ansys packages
+- `Namespace Packages`_ can be used to designate official Ansys packages.
-- Consistent branding and style can be applied to PyAnsys libraries
+- Consistent branding and style can be applied to PyAnsys libraries.

 gRPC Interface Package